wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.3 =
+* Added rate and review reminder in the user profile page
+* Added reminder to make sure the Visual Editor is enabled in the user profile page
+* Added option to start in DFWM for new posts
+* Added option to start in DFWM when editing posts
+* Added 'lighter' border option for title/body area
+* Cleaned up the De/Select All code in the user profile page, should work with all browsers now

 = 2.2 =
 * Minor readme.txt updates.
 * Added option to disable editor mode bar.